openstreetmap/id-tagging-schema/MAINTENANCE.md

 and all the following roles.

+Github shows a `(Collaborator)` label next to users with any permission on this repository.

 ### Triage Role

 (No one has the triage role at the moment.
 Please reach out if you want to help.)